HISTORY OF DREAM ON

 Dream On adopted the three-prong approach — prevention, protection, and prosecution — that was formulated by the United Nations and the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children.
 Dream On’s prevention programs have consisted of a wide variety of efforts to reduce disease, educate children, initiate community health programs, and empower women.

 The protection of victims is a central program at Dream On.
 The Department of Social Welfare in Ghana enacted the Child Care Reform Initiative in 2007, which led to the closure of many children’s homes across Ghana.
 With our ongoing efforts to rescue children from abuse and limited options for safe rehabilitative homes, Dream On expanded its efforts to provide protective programs and created the Dream On Residential Home.
-For fifteen years, Dream On has persevered in the face of corruption and fought for the rights of children in a country where there is a dearth of protective services.
+For seventeen years, Dream On has persevered in the face of corruption and fought for the rights of children in a country where there is a dearth of protective services.

 The prosecution of criminals is vital, not only to achieve justice on behalf of the victims, but for governments to publicly condemn criminal acts and deter the abuse and trafficking of children and women.
 As part of its prosecution efforts, Dream On collaborates with its partners on investigations, legal cases, and witness protection.